 "What museums collect, and what this tells us about what society deems important, is an ongoing fascination to me.
 Recent events have shown how important objects, and particularly sculpture, are in the national debate about who we are and how we got here.
 I have worked with the museums in Brighton and Hove many times over the last decade and am delighted that this acquisition leads on from that relationship.
 I look forward to seeing how the works are interpreted and curated to help the widest possible audience feel welcomed and visible within the museums," – Smith says.

-In 2015 / 2016, Matt was Artist in Residence at the Victoria and Albert Museum.
+In 2015/2016, Matt was Artist in Residence at the Victoria and Albert Museum.
 In 2009 he received the ARC Award for Craft from Aspex Gallery and was awarded the inaugural Young Masters Maylis Grand Ceramics Prize in 2014.
 At Collect 2018, he was awarded "Object of the Show" by Ekow Eshun.
 For Collect 2020, Cynthia Corbett and Matt Smith co-curated a site-specific installation featuring textiles and black parian works.
 The curation was extremely well-received, and Matt was awarded the inaugural Brookfield Properties Crafts Council Collection Prize, which allowed the Crafts Council to purchase six artworks for the Council's collection.
 The V&A Museum's Design and Textiles department also acquired one of Matt's subversive embroideries.
+In June 2020 the Gallery’s long-standing partner Contemporary Art Society has acquired twelve ceramic and tapestry works by Matt Smith.
+This acquisition became a central focus for the displays at the Hove Museum.
+This exciting project was possible due to the Contemporary Art Society’s Rapid Response Fund in partnership with Frieze London, which is a new initiative supporting artists and museums during the Covid-19 pandemic.
+2021 and 2022 saw Matt Smith’s textile and ceramic artworks join the collection of National Museums Northern Ireland.

 Matt regularly exhibits his work at public collections including Coming Out, Walker Art Gallery 2017, A Place at the Table, Pallant House, 2014; Subversive Design, Brighton Museum and Art Gallery, 2013; DIY A Revolution in Handicrafts, Society for Contemporary Craft, Pittsburg, 2010.